 12. See Tierpark Hagenbeck

 Located in Hamburg, this zoo and aquarium spans over 60 acres and is home to more than 2,500 animals including polar bears, penguins, and walruses.
 In addition to the classic attractions, there is a petting zoo, a miniature railway, pony rides, a playground for kids, and a serene Japanese garden.
-Combination tickets for the zoo and aquarium are 30 EUR.
+You can buy tickets to each separately or opt for a combination ticket.

 13. Take a break in Bremen